 - you do not pass on the price increase later than 20 days before the start of the trip, and

 - you make sure your clients can retain your statement of the reason and the calculation of the price increase

 Rules for linked travel arrangements (LTA)

 Do you sell linked travel services, for instance an airline ticket and a hotel?
 This is called a linked travel arrangement (LTA).
 An LTA is not a package trip and different rules apply.
 You must make clear to you clients that they have an LTA.
-If you neglect to do so the rules for package trips apply, except the rules concerning price increases.
+If you fail to do so the rules for package trips apply, except the rules concerning price increases.

 Airline tickets and accommodations

 If you offer airline tickets for flights departing from EU airports, you have to comply with the rules from the European Regulation for the operation of air services in the EU, such as: